JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->setDefinition Description**

     Sets an array of argument and option instances.

+---

 !!! signature "public Command->getDefinition()"
     **return**